Krv-Analytics/Thema/docs/source/userGuides/cosmic_graph.rst

 Visualization and Interoperability
 ----------------------------------

-Because the Cosmic Graph's nodes correspond 1-to-1 with your original data items, it is significantly easier to interpret and visualize than the abstract cluster-based graphs.
+Because the Cosmic Graph's nodes correspond one-to-one with your original data items, it is significantly easier to interpret and visualize than abstract cluster-based graphs.

-You can easily export this graph to tools like **Gephi** or **Neo4j** for exploration, or use it directly with other graph-based agents or analysis tools.
+You can export this graph to tools like **Gephi** or **Neo4j** for exploration, or integrate it directly with other graph-based agents and analysis pipelines.

 .. code-block:: python